2013 Toronto Blue Jays season

 The 2013 Toronto Blue Jays season was the 37th season of Major League Baseball's Toronto Blue Jays franchise, and the 24th full season of play (25th overall) at the Rogers Centre.
-Despite high expectations heading into the season, the Blue Jays finished 74–88, in last place in the division.
+Despite high expectations heading into the season, the Blue Jays finished 74–88, in last place in the American League East.

 Offseason

 Coaching staff

 On October 21, 2012, the Blue Jays officially announced that they had released their manager John Farrell from his contract in the same agreement that sent David Carpenter to the Red Sox in exchange for Mike Avilés.

 On November 20, 2012, the Blue Jays announced that former manager John Gibbons would once again manage the Blue Jays, in 2013.

 On November 26, 2012, the Blue Jays announced most of the coaching staff that will be working under John Gibbons.
 Five of its six coaching positions were filled.
 DeMarlo Hale (bench coach), Chad Mottola (hitting coach), Dwayne Murphy (first base coach) Luis Rivera (third base coach) and Pete Walker (pitching coach) were all signed on.
 The following month, Pat Hentgen was hired as the bullpen coach.